What Is Comprehensive Auto Insurance and What Does It Cover?

 Do you need comprehensive auto insurance?
 This grab bag of coverages can protect you and your vehicle from theft, fire and forces of nature.

 Comprehensive insurance coverage is optional coverage that protects you against damage to your vehicle caused by non-collision events that are outside of your control.
 The uptick of extreme weather events has increased the chances of wind, rain, flying debris and flood waters causing damage to your car.
-Don’t be caught short when the next storm rolls though.
+You don’t want to be caught short when the next storm rolls though.

-Remember when shopping and pricing for comprehensive coverage that this coverage is not a separate type of car insurance policy but refers to a specific coverage on an existing policy.
+When shopping for and pricing comprehensive car insurance, remember that this coverage is not a separate type of car insurance policy.
+Instead, it refers to a specific coverage option on an existing policy.

 Sign up for Kiplinger’s Free E-Newsletters